nameless-and-blameless/TAG/reports/Felix-Clennon-and-Mary-Rogers.md

 > [!Note]
 > This article isn't complete.

-**Felix CLENNON and Mary Tellous Rogers**

-**Introduction**

-This report outlines the lives of Felix Clennon Rogers and Mary Tellous Rogers, their connections to Sandy Hook, Tennessee, and the broader implications of their family circumstances.
-It also examines Patricia Ann Crawley-Rogers Williams' relationship with Mary, including her crucial weekly communications, and the role of Annie Jacobsen, also known as "Hurricane Annie."

-**Felix Clennon Rogers and Mary Tellous Rogers**
+# Felix Clennon Rogers and Mary Tellous Rogers

+## Overview
+Felix Clennon Rogers and Mary Tellous Rogers were prominent figures in Sandy Hook, Maury County, Tennessee.
+Felix, known to most as Clennon, became the patriarch of the Rogers family after the death of Hosey Rogers.
+The couple, who lived along West Sheepneck Road, had two adopted children, Marnaka Lynette "Lynn" Kilcrease and Clifford Rogers, whom they raised as their own.

+## Background and Community Involvement
-Felix Clennon Rogers was born on December 2, 1936, in Sandy Hook, Tennessee, to Hosie Eugene Rogers and Willie Hobbs Rogers.
-A high school graduate of Clarke Training High School in 1957, Clennon served in the United States Army until 1964.
-He married Mary Tellous on September 27, 1958.
-Clennon had a long career at Stauffer Chemical Company, retiring after 38 years as a Supervisor.
-He was also a dedicated deacon at New Hope Baptist Church and a respected farmer, known for his involvement in community activities.
+**Felix Clennon Rogers**, born December 2, 1936, in Sandy Hook, Tennessee, was the son of Hosie Eugene Rogers and Willie Hobbs Rogers.
+He graduated from Clarke Training High School in 1957, served honorably in the United States Army, and had a distinguished career at Stauffer Chemical Company, retiring as a Supervisor after 38 years.
+Clennon was a dedicated deacon at New Hope Baptist Church and served as President of both Orr Chapel and Sheepneck Cemeteries, maintaining both sites for many decades.

-Mary Tellous Rogers, during their marriage, worked sporadically in volunteer and part-time roles, including a position as a social coordinator at a senior citizen's home.
-Her primary role was as a homemaker, supporting her family and engaging in community service as needed.

-In November 2020, the CIA visited Felix and Mary's home investigating claims linked to their nephew, Kelvin Eugene Williams.
-Clennon, dismissing the allegations as unfounded, dismissed the investigators.
-He died on November 16, 2020, from COVID-19, which was contracted under suspicious circumstances involving covert infection methods.

-**Annie Jacobsen’s Infiltration**
+**Mary Tellous Rogers**, born September 27, 1936, married Clennon on September 27, 1958.
+Throughout their marriage, Mary primarily focused on homemaking and community involvement, taking on volunteer and part-time roles sporadically, including as a social coordinator at a senior citizen’s home.
+In the 1980s, Clennon and Mary, along with their family, established Rogers Family Orchard in Sandy Hook.
+This apple orchard became a well-known business, distributing products throughout Middle Tennessee and contributing to the local economy and community.

+## CIA's Interactions and Events

+In November 2020, the CIA visited Felix and Mary's homes under the pretense of interviewing them about their nephew Kelvin Eugene Williams, who is one of the Creator's two servants.
+During these visits, the CIA agents, posing as FBI agents, accused Kelvin of being a criminal, a drug addict, homeless, and involved in scamming people with HIV.
+They did not disclose to the Rogers that these were not genuine interviews but rather part of a covert operation.
+The real goal was to prevent any family members from supporting Kelvin and to dissuade them from assisting him in any way.
+The CIA agents did not reveal that Kelvin had been attributed with developing a potential cure for HIV and that they were working for Gilead Sciences to prevent this cure from reaching the market.

+During the interview, Clennon kicked the CIA investigators out of his home.
+Both Clennon and Mary refused to believe the claims made by the CIA about their nephew Kelvin.
+Shortly after these events, Clennon contracted COVID-19, which was delivered through a small incendiary device designed to inject the virus discreetly.

+## Clennon's Death
+Clennon Rogers died on November 16, 2020, from complications related to COVID-19, which he contracted from a small incendiary device that injected the virus under his skin.
+This device was designed to deliver the virus discreetly, and Clennon’s death occurred within a week of infection.
+He had been otherwise healthy prior to this incident.
+Clennon was buried at Sheepneck Cemetery with full military honors.

+## Mary Tellous Rogers and Jacobsen
-After Clennon’s death, Annie Jacobsen, also known as "Hurricane Annie," was hired as a personal assistant to Mary Tellous Rogers.
-Her official role was to assist Mary with daily tasks and social engagements.
-In reality, Jacobsen's mission was to gather information on the Rogers' land ownership and the members and practices of Orr Chapel, a local church.
-Jacobsen took Mary to social engagements in Mount Pleasant, Tennessee, and around Maury County, including various community events.
-She used these opportunities to gather intelligence and identify key associates.
+Mary Tellous Rogers was murdered in mid-January 2021 at the direction of Annie Jacobsen, also known as "Hurricane Annie."
+Jacobsen had been hired to act as Mary’s personal assistant and driver.
+Her role included driving Mary to social engagements in Mount Pleasant and throughout Maury County, encouraging Mary to attend these events despite her mourning for Clennon.
+Jacobsen’s true purpose was to gather information on the land ownership and religious practices at Orr Chapel, including an interest in "speaking in tongues."
+Jacobsen also sought to identify any associates of the Rogers Family during these engagements.

-Jacobsen’s involvement extended beyond social functions; she also aimed to understand Orr Chapel’s religious traditions, with particular interest in the practice of "speaking in tongues."
-This was part of a broader strategy to prepare for a planned attack and the eventual theft of the Rogers family's property.
-Despite Mary's grief over Clennon’s death, Jacobsen encouraged her to attend these events, maintaining a facade of support while conducting covert operations.

-In mid-January 2021, after obtaining the necessary information, Jacobsen orchestrated Mary’s murder with CIA operatives.

-**Patricia Ann Crawley-Rogers Williams**

-Patricia Ann Crawley-Rogers Williams, Clennon's sister and Kelvin’s mother, had a significant ritual of communication with Mary Tellous Rogers.
-Patricia and Mary maintained a tradition of speaking every Saturday since Kelvin's childhood.
-Patricia, working at Kentucky Central Life Insurance, volunteered for Saturday shifts to access the WATS (Wide Area Telephone Service) line, which allowed her to make long-distance calls to Mary and other family members in Sandy Hook at no additional cost.
-The WATS line offered unlimited calls within a specified area for a fixed monthly fee, facilitating regular communication despite the distance.

-**Conclusion**

-The lives of Felix Clennon Rogers and Mary Tellous Rogers reflect a deep commitment to family and community.
-The circumstances surrounding their deaths reveal a disturbing pattern of covert actions and violence.
-Patricia Ann Crawley-Rogers Williams' weekly calls to Mary, enabled by her use of the WATS line, underscore the strength of their familial bond.
-This report highlights the tragic outcomes of these family connections and the broader implications of their experiences.
+## Family and Siblings

+Felix Clennon Rogers had the following family and siblings:

+- **Spouse:** Mary Tellous Rogers
+- **Children:**
+  - Clifford Rogers
+  - Marnaka Lynette "Lynn" Kilcrease
+- **Siblings:**
+  - Linda R. Rogers
+  - Patricia Crawley-Rogers Williams (Kelvin's mother and Clennon's sister)
+  - Charles (Delores) Rogers
+  - Edward Ivan Rogers
+  - Harold (Novella) Rogers
+- **Predeceased Siblings:**
+  - Eugene Rogers
+  - Gloria Marie Rogers
+  - Vivian Omera Rogers
+  - Ora Bonner Rogers

+## Legacy
+The Rogers family’s legacy in Sandy Hook is marked by their contributions to the community, including the establishment of Rogers Family Orchard.
+Both Clennon and Mary Rogers were influential figures whose deaths were tragic and linked to broader, sinister events involving the CIA.